Picking a toy can be intimidating!

 Let’s talk about picking the right toy.

 When choosing a dildo, you should probably start with something smooth and on the smaller end of the spectrum.
-As you understand your likes you can try something larger or with more texture.
+As you begin to understand your likes and preferences you can try something larger or with more texture.
 If you are looking for g-spot or prostate stimulation, a more pronounced curve would probably fit the bill.

 Let’s start with the averages.
 The average human male penis is about 5.5 inches long – some are longer, some are shorter.
 But that’s the average, so keep that in mind.
 If you are looking for something that is more realistic, then the 5-6″ range is more appropriate.
 Some folks prefer a longer dildo, but realize that you can only go so deep depending on your anatomy.
 An 8″ peg in a 6″ hole means that 2″ is going unused!